Tulips – Created by Carolus Clusius

 Tulip Varieties

-The fall is the preferred time to plant tulip bulbs, but early spring will also work.
-Dig a hole several inches deep and loosen the surrounding soil.
-You may even want to layer a bit of compost in the bottom of your hole for extra drainage and organic material.
-Place the bulb root side down and cover with soil, packing it in lightly.
-You may not want to water the bulb, since it is dormant for a few months to come anyway.
-The rain and snows during the fall and winter months will be enough to sustain it until it does begin to grow in the spring.
-Space tulips two to four inches apart and plant in clumps or in straight-line borders.
+The best time to plant tulips is in the fall, although early spring works as well.
+Start by digging a hole several inches deep and loosening the surrounding soil.
+You may want to add compost to the bottom for better drainage and organic material.
+Place the bulb with the root side down and cover it with soil, packing it in lightly.
+You likely won’t need to water the bulb, as the rain and snow during the fall and winter will keep it moist until it starts growing in the spring.
+Space tulips 2-4 inches apart, and plant them in clumps or straight-line borders.

 Care of Tulips

-The summer suns make the tulips cease their blooming.
-The leaves will remain green for the rest of the summer, but there will be no more blooms.
-You can clip off the dead flower heads or just leave until the fall.
+As summer approaches, your tulips will stop blooming.
+The leaves will remain green, but there won’t be any new flowers.
+You can trim off the dead flower heads or leave them until fall.

 Famous Tulips